tklab-tud/LLG/README.md

 In other words this attack does not work with batch sizes other than 1.
 It fails to predict the labels from an intercepted gradient.
 In their workaround they assume the victim will evaluate its data not as batch but one by one and just give away the resulting gradients.
+This is an unrealistic scenario.
+The concept of having batch sizes other than 1 inherits to pool the gradients (e.g. by calculating the mean value).
+The result is used to update the model or in case of federated learning might be shared to the server.
+Gradients of single samples are not shared.

 This framework tries to fill this gap with the exploration of different label prediction strategies.